PieterEdoardo/Custom_memory_allocator/README.md

 ## Overview

-This project implements three versions of a custom memory allocator, each showcasing different levels of complexity and techniques:
+This project implements three versions of a custom memory allocator, each showcasing different levels of complexity and techniques.
+However, the README is not entirely updated yet to reflect the progress.
+Each full version of the allocator has it's own separate file.

 - **V1 (Static)**: Fixed memory pool allocator using static storage
 - **V2 (Dynamic)**: OS-backed allocator using `mmap()` with multiple allocation strategies
-- **V3 (Coming Soon)**: Compacting allocator with defragmentation support
+- **V3 (Growing)**: Growing memory pools, and realloc() implementation
+- **v4 (In development)**: Compacting.
+An implementation that features defragmentation techniques.
+- **v5 (In development)**: Segregated lists with size classes for maximum allocation performance.
 ## Features

 ### Core Functionality